-It hasn't been used in a long time.
+It hasn't been used for a long time.
 We're thinking it needs a good cleaning but can't figure out how to get the screen off.
-Just not sure about the black smoke coming out, it got on the side of the trailer also the water has a bad odor like rotten eggs only on the hot water we're confused need answers.
+I'm just not sure about the black smoke coming out, it got on the side of the trailer also the water has a bad odor like rotten eggs only on the hot water we're confused and need answers.

-Since you don't tell me the year, make or model of your RV nor the make or model of your RV's water heater, I am going to explain things in general terms about RV Water Heaters.
-First and foremost, the fact that you are seeing black smoke coming out of the water heater compartment is not normal and you should not try to run the water heater again until this problem is resolved.
+ANSWER: Hi Cheryl, since you don't tell me the year, make or model of your RV nor the make or model of your RV's water heater, I am going to explain things in general terms about RV Water Heaters.
+First and foremost, the fact that you are seeing black smoke coming out of the water heater compartment is not normal, and you should not try to run the water heater again until this problem is resolved.

 If you do feel comfortable, you can do some routine maintenance on the water heater yourself to see if that resolves the problem.
 Just follow the steps below.

-The video below does a good job of walking you through the basics of the routine RV water heater maintenance process.
+The video below does an excellent job of walking you through the basics of the routine RV water heater maintenance process.

 A couple of notes here: If you do not have access to an air compressor, a can of compressed air should be sufficient to dislodge any insect nests from the burner tube or chamber.

 Also if you happen to have a Suburban Water Heater, do not skip the important step of replacing the Anode Rod (pictured above).